aditya607/sampleProject2.0/README.md

 _**Now you have application jar , which you can run anywhere (with basic system setup)**_

 == required docker on your system
-### step6: (we need to create a image of your application , so it can run at any place)
+### **step6:** (we need to create a image of your application , so it can run at any place)
 - first of all create a File name "Dockerfile" , then copy jar , config and provide a run CMD
 - expose the port you want to access from your localhost.
 - docker build -t imageName:version . (run this command , where your Dockerfile is present), after this you can see a new image in docke(do docker images)
 - for running docker run -p localport:containerPort imageID

 _**Now you have image of your running application , which you can run any where**_

+### step7: (creating a docker compose , as we will not want other application required by our code to run manualy , eg- DB and other stuff)
+- first of all create a File named - "docker-compose.yml" and mention the services required there.
+- can include redis DB , and web - for including your application image

+_**Now you have application running using docker-compose , so that you do not need to create other images manually , except the application image._**